Skip to main content

 dds.lua

-This is useful for synchronizing the CWD of the current Yazi instance when exiting from a subshell:
+With ya emit, you can implement many interesting features, such as synchronizing the CWD of the current Yazi instance when exiting from a subshell:

 # Change Yazi's CWD to PWD on subshell exit